JanMalek03/Reservation-System/README.md

 ## Contributing

-Contributions to this project are welcome.
-If you want to improve the game or add new features, feel free to fork this repository and submit a pull request.
+We welcome contributions to the Python Reservation System.
+Whether you have suggestions for improvements, want to fix bugs, or would like to add new features, your input is appreciated.
+Please feel free to fork this repository, make your changes, and submit a pull request.

-Enjoy playing the game!
+Thank you for participating in the development of this reservation system!